Teaches American social and cultural history, with emphasis on the American South and sensory history.

 He has had the honor of directing many PhD dissertations and his former students teach and conduct research at, among other institutions, the University of Warwick (UK), Iowa State University, the University of North Carolina, the University of Wisconsin, the University of Wyoming, the University of New Mexico, the South Carolina Department of Archives and History, and the Office of the Historian, US Department of State.
 His former students have published their revised dissertations with the University of Georgia Press, the Johns Hopkins University Press, and Cambridge University Press.

 Professor Smith regularly reviews books for The Wall Street Journal and also writes pieces on Mixed Martial Arts for bleacherreport.com.
-His book, The Smells of Battle, The Tastes of Siege: A Sensory History of the Civil War, will be published by Oxford University Press in 2014 and was reviewed in The Wall Street Journal, The Washington Post, The New York Review of Books, and Slate.
+His book, The Smells of Battle, The Tastes of Siege: A Sensory History of the Civil War, was published by Oxford University Press in 2014 and was reviewed in The Wall Street Journal, The Washington Post, The New York Review of Books, and Slate.
 It was named a Foreign Affairs Best Book of 2014.

 In addition to directing several PhD dissertations, I'm knee-deep in the "field" of sensory history-a vibrant area of historical inquiry dedicated to examining the roles played by olfaction, hearing, touch, and taste (as well as vision) in shaping the past.
 My concern is to help restore the full sensory texture of history and examine what the senses in addition to seeing might be able to tell us about historical experience and causation.